 Pregnancy is one of the most important periods in the life of a woman, a family and a society.
 Extraordinary attention is therefore given to antenatal care by the health care systems of most countries.
 The goal of antenatal care is to prevent health problems in both infant and mother and to see that each newborn child has a good start.
 The care provided needs to be appropriate and not excessive.
 New technologies need to be implemented continually, while older services need to be reconsidered.
 The care for each pregnant woman needs to be individualized based on her own needs and wish (Gabbe et al., 2007).
 A pregnant woman should be helped to understand the importance of good nutrition for herself and for her fetus, she may be more motivated than at other times in her life to improve her dietary habits.
-She should also be encouraged to continue her new interest in nutrition after the baby arrives (Macintosh and Mack, 2000)
+She should also be encouraged to continue her new interest in nutrition after the baby arrives (Macintosh and Mack, 2000) the importance of a well-balanced diet that contains proteins and other essential nutrients according to individually assessed quantities continues into the second trimester.
+The last trimester of pregnancy is the period during which the fetus requires a greater amount of key nutrients, as it lays down stores for growth.
+Although the recommended allowances provide a margin of safety above minimum requirements to allow for variation of need, individuals require more for optimum nutrition (Anderson, 2010).

-Antenatal care is a systematic and comprehensive physical, social and psychological care of the pregnant woman to maintain, protect and promote the health for mothers and her fetus, and to help a woman approach pregnancy and birth as positive experiences.
-To a large extent antenatal care can contribute greatly to this purpose.
-Many studies have shown the importance of the antenatal care and its effect on reducing the incidence of maternal and infant morbidity, mortality and improving pregnancy outcome (Taylor et al., 2001).

 Maternal malnutrition prior to and during pregnancy manifested by low bodyweight, short stature, Inadequate energy intake during pregnancy and coexisting micronutrient deficiency are considered major determinants in developing countries where the burden is too high.
 Low Birth Weight (LBW) is a multi-factorial outcome and its prevention requires a lifecycle approach and interventions must be continued for several generations.
-So, most interventions are now targeted during pregnancy primarily due to the increased nutritional demand and aggravations of already existing inadequacy in most women (Alam, 2009).
+So, most interventions are now targeted during pregnancy primarily due to the increased nutritional demand an aggravations of already existing inadequacy in most women (Alam, 2009).

-Dietary counseling should be an ongoing aspect of prenatal care;

-it is not enough to talk about it at the first visit.
-It includes information on weight, dietary assessment, and dietary planning to prevent complications and problems for the pregnant women and their babies during pregnancy, labor, and post partum period (Gabbe et al., 2007).